mikedvaughan/hello-world/README.md

 # hello-world
-This is a website I am build to learn and experiment with HTML and CSS.
+This is a website for experiments with HTML and CSS.